DrPaulBrewer/html5csv/README.md

 Prerequisite:  Example 1 loads data that will be used by Example 2.
 Do Example 1 first.

 Example #2 may not work on all browsers, but recent Chrome and Firefox seem ok.

-Code for IE11 was added Jan 2015.
+Code for IE11 was also added Jan 2015.

+Credit: The serverless download code was inspired by Stack Overflow answers [from adeneo for FF/Chrome](http://stackoverflow.com/a/17836529/103081) and [Manu Sharma for IE11](http://stackoverflow.com/a/27699027/103081) to [Export javascript data to csv file without server interaction](http://stackoverflow.com/q/17836273/103081)

 In HTML, load jQuery, LZstring if you used it in example 1, and html5csv.js, and then generating a download is a Javascript one-liner (and can also be tried from the console):